junchangwang/Bitmap-dataset/README.md

-This repository contains the datasets used to evaluate CUBIT.
+This repository contains the datasets used to evaluate our bitmap indexes.